orphan page cover - page in a basket

 2. The page was previously linked to, but those links were removed during a site update or redesign.

-3. The orphan page is intended for a specific audience with a direct URL given to them, not for general site navigation or discovery.
+3. The orphan page is intended for a specific audience with a direct URL provided, not for general site navigation or discovery.
 (This is fine!)

 If your situation aligns with #3, you shouldn’t need to worry about the page for SEO reasons.
-However, you should likely use the noindex tag on the page to ensure searchers can’t find it in search results.
+However, you should likely use the noindex tag on the page to prevent search engines from indexing it.

 How to Find Orphan Pages